MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/LocalFunctionality/France/year-end-processes-overview.md

 1. Closing the fiscal year using the [How to: Fiscally Close Accounting Periods](../../LocalFunctionalityForMicrosoftDynamicsNav2016/France/how-to-fiscally-close-accounting-periods.md) topic.

-2. Generating a year\-end closing entry using the Close Income Statement option topic.
+2. Generating a year-end closing entry using the Close Income Statement option topic.

-3. [Posting the year\-end closing entry](../../LocalFunctionalityForMicrosoftDynamicsNav2016/France/how-to-post-the-year-end-closing-entry.md) along with the offsetting equity account entries.
+3. [Posting the year-end closing entry](../../LocalFunctionalityForMicrosoftDynamicsNav2016/France/how-to-post-the-year-end-closing-entry.md) along with the offsetting equity account entries.

 4. Fiscally closing the fiscal year using the [How to: Fiscally Close Accounting Periods](../../LocalFunctionalityForMicrosoftDynamicsNav2016/France/how-to-fiscally-close-accounting-periods.md) topic.